 Kåre Jonsborg is best known for his tapestry.
 Mr. Jonsborg studied in detail various techniques of tapestry, making his arts work in the language of weaving.
-This can for instance be seen by his tapestry cartoons being made of many straight lines and having the same colour applying for larger areas.
-The weavers therefore loved to weave after his cartoons, as they were adjusted to weaving and easy to weave after without having the weavers having to translate/interpret the cartoons from a painting to a tapestry.
+This can for instance be seen by his tapestry cartoons being made of many straight lines and having the same colour applied for larger areas.
+The weavers therefore loved to weave after his cartoons, as they were adjusted to weaving, and therefore easy to weave after without having the weavers having to translate/interpret the cartoons from a painting to a tapestry.
 A tapestry cartoon is a painting which the weavers use to make a tapestry cartoon.
-The cartoon is the original works of arts made by the artist which can also be hang on the wall, and sold, as a final painting.
+The cartoon is the original works of arts made by the artist which can also be hung on the wall, and sold, as a final painting.

 Many of the techniques of Kåre Jonsborg were taken from analysis of middle age tapestry (such as the Baldishol tapestry).
 The knowledge of how these were made had been forgotten.
 No documentation existed, but Kåre Jonsborg backward engineered the techniques by studying the ancient tapestries.
 He also applied the techniques of classical arts acquired through his teachers and by many years of intense research of the old masters.
 Much of the tapestry pioneer work was done together with Else Halling and her colleagues at Norsk Billedvev AS before and during World War II at the “Kunstindustrimuseet” (“Art industry museum”) in Oslo, Norway.
 Together, they, among other things, made a palette of colours with basis in colours available from plants in nature.
 This palette was used in all the tapestries and based on the same colours/plants which were used in old middle age tapestry.
 This was pioneer work which other artists picked up and applied later in their works of art.
 Many of the larger tapestries made by other artists in Norway are in fact woven in a weaving loom designed and made by Kåre Jonsborg for the company “Norsk Billedvev AS” which produced many of the larger tapestries produced after World War II.
 All of Kåre Jonsborg´s tapestry cartoons were made by applying construction, which will be further described below.